• Feb 4, 2025

 WCM

 WEM offered the ability to create personalized experiences for audiences and deliver different blanket content to everyone.
-The technology also began to change with more open-source capabilities and the introduction of headless and hybrid headless CMSs.
+The technology also began to change with more open-source capabilities and the introduction of headless and hybrid headless CMSes.

 With these changes, companies could not only deliver content across multiple channels; they could improve collaboration between departments.